 Megan Fox stars in this 2009 horror romp as a cheerleader who becomes possessed by a demon.
 The movie satirizes the typical hyper-sexuality of the horror genre, so most of it is just Megan Fox sexily feasting on her male classmates.
 For the highbrow viewer, the film starts an interesting discussion about the portrayal of women in horror movies.
 For the lowbrow viewer, well … it’s pretty self-explanatory.

 Like Naomi Watts’ character Rachel, we were fooled too: We thought Samara was a victim of the Ring, not the vengeful mastermind behind it!
 This young villain crawled her way into our nightmares in 2002’s remake of the disturbing Japanese horror film of the same name.
 Just when we thought the worst was over, she came back for more in 2005 in the sequel.

 8. Annie Wilkes in Misery

 There’s nothing scarier than a crazed super-fan, and this super-fan takes the cake.
 We meet Annie as the lucky gal who rescues one of her favorite authors from a horrible car wreck.
-It soon becomes clear, though, that Annie has no intention of ever letting him go, even if that means she has to tie him up and break his legs.
-In her Oscar-winning performance, Kathy Bates, as Annie Wilkes, goes down in history as the most terrifying fan of anything or anyone, ever.
+It soon becomes apparent that Annie has no intention of ever letting him go, even if that means she has to tie him up and break his legs with a sledge hammer.
+In her Oscar-winning performance, Kathy Bates as Annie Wilkes goes down in history as the most terrifying fan of anything or anyone, ever.